 It's rather early in the season to already be sneaking in a second-half slump episode into the queue.
 We don't usually get to see all-star sports legions until at least show number fourteen.
 That said, it was nice to see very early on how this season will deal with such a slumpy episode.

-Where those couple segments seemed long and overwritten the rest of the show felt like it was done to a pretty good pace and these shorter sketches were successful at keeping me entertain.
-Between this and the fact that the cast just has a more enthusiastic energy, this episode could very well be the worst of the season but it would still be up there near the best of what happened last year.
+Where those couple segments seemed long and overwritten, the rest of the show felt like it was done at a pretty good pace and these shorter sketches were successful at keeping me entertained.
+Between this and the fact that the cast just has more enthusiastic energy, this episode could very well be the worst of the season but it would still be up there near the best of what happened last year.

 With that, it's time to share what I saw as I give you...